gmc-code/PC-Microbit-Extension/docs/introduction/introduction.rst

 ------------------------------------------

 | The standard online **micropython** editor: https://python.microbit.org/v/3.
-| THis is the most up to date editor.
+| This is the most up to date editor.

 | Comparison of microbit programming options:
 | The **Mu** editor for laptops, https://codewith.mu/en/tutorials/1.1/microbit, is the first choice for coding on the microbit.